Megha327/AngularBootcampPoc2024/README.md

 # AngularProject

-Short decription of my POc project:
+Short description of my POc project:

 I have developed a proof-of-concept (PoC) project using Angular version 18, centered on product management.
-This project incorporates various advanced features and methodologies, including:
+This project incorporates various advanced features and methodologies, focusing solely on functionality and the effective use of Angular, without emphasizing styling (CSS).
+Key elements of the project include:

 ### Use of Components:
     Modular approach through the creation and use of reusable components.